appleseedhq/appleseed-maya/docs/source/shaders/material/as_glass.rst

     Rotation angle for the anisotropic highlights, with the value in [0,1] range mapping to a rotation from 0 to 360 degrees.

 *Anisotropy Vector Map*:
-    Also known as tangent field, encodes the anisotropy directions along X and Y in the Red and Green or Red and Blue channels of the image.
-Appleseed expects values encoded in the Red and Green channels.
+    Also known as tangent field, encodes the anisotropy directions along X and Y in the Red and Green or Red and Blue channels of the image. appleseed expects values encoded in the Red and Green channels.

 -----